SchwabischesBauernbrot/KoboldAI-Client-Wiki/Pseudocode-in-NLP-AI:-WPP-vs-SBF.md

 The only notable differences between W++ and SBF aside from which models they influence are their basic formatting, and W++ appears to have far more explicit control beyond storing information but can also serve as a means to push instructions.

 ## W++
-Language models influenced by W++ are EleutherAI's GPT-J, GPT-Neo, and Meta's Opt (Open Pre-trained Transformers) series models.
+Language models influenced by W++ are EleutherAI's GPT-J and GPT-Neo series.
+Meta's Opt series has also been speculated to be responsive to W++ pseudocode while observed under research conditions.

 Example:
-While using Opt13B, Despite explcitly stating my character Edward was 37, married to Charlotte, and had two children - Benny and Clara, sometimes the AI would become confused and assume I was a child and Edward was another person.
+(While using GPT-J) Despite explcitly stating my character Edward was 37, married to Charlotte, and had two children - Benny and Clara, sometimes the AI would become confused and assume I was a child and Edward was another person.
 This was easily fixed entirely by placing the following W++ in memory:

 [I am("Edward")<br>
 {<br>